dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 ]
 ```

+This will pass the specified properties to the first worker.
+The widget's parent
-The widget's parent is responsible for passing properties to the widget.
+is responsible for passing properties to the widget.
+In this application, `Worker`
-In this application, `Worker` widgets are receiving data from the `App` class via the `WorkerContainer`.
+widgets are receiving data from the `App` class via the `WorkerContainer`.

-To pass the specified properties to the first worker, the first element in
-`App`'s `_workerData` array needs to be updated to the following:

 {% section %}